halamah/aspnetcorekafka/README.md

 }
 ```

-# Message blocks
+# Message blocks (pipelines)

 Message blocks are TPL blocks to allow message processing pipelining.

 ## Batches, Buffer, Commit and Parallel execution per partition

 The order of attributes doesn't matter - the actual pipeline is always get built this way:

 [Buffer] > [Parallel] > [Batch] > [Action] > [Commit]

 Any of the following blocks could be omitted.

 [Parallel] with DegreeOfParallelism set to greater than 1 - is to lower the actual degree of parallelization,
 otherwise it's set to [-1] and means the degree of parallelization equals to partitions count of the target topic.

 ```c#